adamzareba/adamzareba.github.io/_posts/2018-03-19-Audit-entities-with-Hibernate-Envers.md

 ```

 ## Setup history tables
 For all entities annotated with @Audited, we have to create respective database table.
-By default, Hibernate Envers uses following pattern for audit tables – “TABLENAME_AUD”, but it’s configurable to change “_AUD” suffix (by using @AuditTable or setting org.hibernate.envers.audit_table_suffix property).
+By default, Hibernate Envers uses following pattern for audit tables – <TABLENAME>_AUD, but it’s configurable to change "_AUD" suffix (by using @AuditTable or setting org.hibernate.envers.audit_table_suffix property).

 Each audit table will store:
 * the primary key of entity,